Advertisement

 Canned & Jarred Truffles

 What about those cans and jars of truffles?
 If someone gives you a jar of them, by all means use it.
 But truffles quickly lose their flavor after harvesting.
-So, you’ll pay a Jar Of Trufflesreasonable amount for something that’s somewhat removed from its former self—like canned peaches.
+Truffles in jars and cans also tend to be the least least flavorful varieties—Burgundy and summer truffles, for example.
+So, you’ll pay a reasonable amount for something that’s somewhat removed from its former self—like canned peaches.
 It’s best to save your money and go to a top restaurant for a truffle dish during December.
 Consider it your holiday treat.

-We feel the same about truffles from other parts of the world.
+We feel the same about truffles from regions other than Périgord, France and northern Italy.
 If you’ve already enjoyed the glories of Périgord and Alba truffles and want to see what truffles from China and other origins taste like, consider it an investment in exploration.
 But if you’ve never had the greats, don’t spend a lot of money on something that’s just O.K. and may have you questioning what the fuss is about.
 Save up a huge amount of money and go for the real thing.

 Pairing Truffles And Wine